Palm Product Knowledge¶

 What current customers are struggling with or asking for.

 The pattern: The customer base is shifting from "adopting Palm" to "building on Palm."
 All three active customers showed strong engagement this period — Discogs building dashboards live in sessions, ON expanding into BigQuery integration and FX risk management, Personio planning full daily process migration by end of 2026.
 Pulse AI landed well across all three (Discogs: $60k investment calculation demo, ON: wants newsletter, Personio: wants market-intelligence digest).
 The new cross-customer theme is FX: ON building FX risk management from scratch, Personio wants policy automation, Discogs tracking FX losses — none of this was on the roadmap.
-Meanwhile, proactive monitoring is a gap: Discogs missed a GBP account upload undetected until manual variance checking.
+In late April, Lucia (newly appointed Group Treasurer at ON, Apr 2026) entered the bridging conversation with the most ambitious customer ask yet: replace Anaplan's rule-based P&L→cash translation with Palm's model-driven inference, and pitch the result back to FP&A as the official source.

 Key themes explained: